vasanth-07/eshop/eshop/README.md

-# junit5-jupiter-starter-maven
+# eshop Application

-The `junit5-jupiter-starter-maven` project demonstrates how to execute JUnit Jupiter tests using Maven.
+The `eshop` project receives the order details of a bill, applies the relevant discounts and presents the final bill for payment.

-Please note that this project uses the [Maven Wrapper](https://github.com/takari/maven-wrapper).
+Please note the below pre-requisites for downloading and running the application.

-Thus, to ensure that the correct version of Maven is used, invoke `mvnw` instead of `mvn`.
+JDK 1.8 or above
+Maven 3.1.0 or above
+Junit 5.4.1 or above